 Bitcoin’s value rose more than 19 times within the span of a year from $1000 to over $19,000 which has enabled a lot of owners to sell all or part of their investment.
 In the event a person is mining bitcoins then HMRC will consider this as a trade and will charge any profits to national insurance and income tax.
 Income and expenses would need to be calculated in sterling each year with the profits reported to HMRC and tax duly paid.
 Any expenses claimed would need to relate solely and specifically to the trade of mining.

 When a person purchases bitcoins HMRC will regard any increase in value as being liable to capital gains tax.
 Tax will only crystallise when the bitcoins are converted into another currency, be it sterling or dollars or even another cryptocurrency.
-Capital gains tax is currently charges at ten per cent or 20 per cent (or a mixture) depending on the level of the taxpayer’s other income.
+Capital gains tax is currently charging at ten percent or 20 percent (or a mixture) depending on the level of the taxpayer’s other income.

-For instance, someone has hold onto bitcoins for a long time and the profit is mostly due to their appreciation in value, it’s capital gain tax which has to be paid which is pretty low.
+For instance, someone has held onto bitcoins for a long time and the profit is mostly due to their appreciation in value, it’s the capital gain tax that has to be paid which is pretty low.
 However, if someone has been trading actively, then it will fall under income tax.